 Once you develop new ways of thinking about yourself or about others or about your situation, this in turn can help you to feel better and more positive, which leads to a virtuous cycle where you act more positively and your mood improves.

-How Does CBT Work?
+How Does CBT (Cognitive Behaviour Therapy) Work?

 CBT involves a number of different techniques.
 One element of CBT is that you might be helped by your therapist or coach to identify ‘thinking errors’ that you sometimes fall into.
 Two examples of possible ‘thinking errors’ are:

 Mind Reading – where you make negative assumptions about what other people are thinking about you or about a situation and this in turn leads you to feel bad.

 For example, you might interpret a particular comment by a friend on an issue which you are sensitive about as being an implied criticism, when that may not necessarily be the case – the friend might not appreciate the importance of the issue for you and in some instances their comment might not be intended to hurt at all.
 Interpreting the comment as a criticism may lead you to get angry with that other person and/or to turn the perceived criticism inwards and see yourself as a failure rather than to recognise your qualities or abilities.

 Another example would be that if you experience social anxiety you may think in a social situation that everyone is laughing at you or thinking critically of you, when in fact many people are not actually thinking about you at all because they have their own problems.

-partner might have an affair – this leads you to pressurise them – they begin to feel unhappy with the relationship and that increases the prospect of them being unfaithful or
+Fortune Telling – this is another kind of ‘thinking error’ where you have a tendency to make negative predictions about the future – imagining that the worst will happen.
+In these cases, your negative beliefs can influence your feelings and your actions so that unwittingly you increase the prospects of the negative situation happening.
+For example, you fear that your partner might have an affair – this leads you to pressurise them – they begin to feel unhappy with the relationship and that increases the prospect of them being unfaithful or criticising you…

-A good coach or CBT therapist who uses CBT techniques can help you in a non-judgemental way to identify negative thoughts patterns and then to use positive self talk or other techniques when those habitual negative thoughts arise to counter them and to help you act and respond in more constructive ways in the situation.
+A good coach or CBT therapist who uses Cognitive Behaviour Therapy techniques can help you in a non-judgemental way to identify negative thought patterns and then to use positive self talk or other techniques when those habitual negative thoughts arise to counter them and to help you act and respond in more constructive ways in the situation.